grafana/agent/docs/sources/flow/getting-started/run-grafana-agent-flow.md

 1. Set the `AGENT_MODE` environment variable on your system to `flow`.

-2. Create a configuration file to Grafana Agent Flow to use, saving it to your system.
+2. Create a configuration file for Grafana Agent Flow to use, saving it to your system.
 For example:

    ```river